|The UK 1970s Big Board Computers|

 The Problem - What Do You Want A Computer For?

-In the United States the personal computer could afford to be big and semi-professional if not quite fully professional.
-The equivalent of the early US personal computer was here in the UK more or less from the word go the most popular was a cheaper version in the form of the SWTP 6800.
+In the United States the personal computer could afford to be big and semi-professional, if not quite fully professional.
+The equivalent of the early US personal computer in the UK, and more or less from the word go the most popular, was a cheaper version in the form of the SWTP 6800.

 It looked like the more famous Altair - the world’s first personal computer - but it was very much built down to a price.

 The SWTP - sort of looked like a computer but it didn't have flashing lights.

 The SWTP range started the personal computer revolution in the UK but it wasn't enough to get computers into everyone's hands - it was too expensive.

 You may think that it was cheap enough at £275 but you are ignoring not only inflation but the number of other similarly priced units you needed before you had something that you could use.

 The minimum price for a usable system was much closer to £1000 and this put it out of the reach of the casual buyer - being about £4000 or about $6,000 in today's currency.